jriveramerlatx/EDAforNotifications/readme.md

 ## Main.py Usage:

-You can find about the parameters executing:
+You can find out about the parameters executing:
 $> ./main.py -?

-The options are folowwing the structure of the command:
+The options are following the structure of the command:

 ## Commandline for handling Users